 All with a panoramic view of the circular caldera.

-And WOW, our first of many Santorini sunsets did not disappoint!
-As we watched the fiery ball slip into the Aegean Sea I wondered how on earth the view from Oia could be any better.
+And WOW, our first of many Santorini sunsets does not disappoint!
+As we watch the fiery ball slip into the Aegean Sea I wonder how on earth the view from Oia could be any better?

-But tomorrow night we would find out for sure.
+But tomorrow night we’ll find out for sure.

 Quad-biking around Santorini

-The next morning it was time to step away from the pool-side lounge chair and put our quad bike to use to explore some of the island.
+The next morning it’s time to step away from the pool-side lounge chair and put our quad bike to use exploring the island.

-From our central position near Fira, we headed to the southern tip of Santorini to a beach that had come highly recommended to us – Red Beach.
-And it was indeed red!
+From our central position near Fira, we head first to the southern tip of Santorini to a beach that came highly recommended – Red Beach.
+And it is indeed red!

 The beach owes its unique landscape to the red and black volcanic rocks which contrast beautifully with the aquamarine sea.